Bas3d-Labs/drand-quicknet-evm/packages/registry-sdk/README.md

 The registry does not enforce application commitment timing.

-`minimumLeadRounds` is deployment-declared consumer safety metadata, not a restriction on beacon submission.
+`minimumLeadRounds` is an immutable registry consumer-safety floor, not a restriction on beacon submission.
+Its expected network value belongs to the chain-security profile rather than deployment identity metadata.

 Consumers should: